josh-segal/Local-Tourist/README.md

 The "Local Tourist" project aims to provide users with personalized sorting of attractions, optimal routes for visiting attractions, and intuitive attraction ranking capabilities.
 For me, this project serves as a platform for gaining experience in working with cloud deployment, REST API connections, all things database, algorithms, Python, and the Flask framework.

 ### Key Features
-- Personalized sorting of attractions based on user preferences.
+- Attraction searching based on geographical locations.
 - Creation and modification of personalized plans for visiting attractions.
+- Intuitive personal ranking list for attractions user has been to.
-- Generation of optimal routes through the Google Maps API. <br> *CURRENTLY UNAVAILABLE DURING DATABASE MIGRATION
+- Generation of optimal trip routes through the Google Maps API. <br>

 ## Roadmap
 These features are planned implementations in future builds:
+- Personalized sorting of attractions based on user preferences. --> Reworking with new data after database migration
-- Attractions ranking functionality, allowing users to intuitively rank attractions they have visited.
+- ~~Attractions ranking functionality, allowing users to intuitively rank attractions they have visited.~~ **Implemented**
 - Group creation and group trip planning
 - AI NLP solution to suggest plans and attractions with automated feature engineering
 - Robust testing framework